-The Department is committed to provide graduate students with adequate funding throughout their program by a mixture of teaching and research assistantships, as well as scholarships and awards.
+The Department is committed to providing graduate students in a thesis-based program with adequate funding by a mixture of teaching and research assistantships, as well as scholarships and awards.

 Course based students will normally not receive any financial support during their program.

-Most thesis-based MSc and PhD students admitted after September 2016 receive a Funding Guarantee from the Department.
 This means that the Department will ensure that the student receives a minimum amount per year (from all, including external, sources related to the student's graduate program at the Department).
-Usually this means $18,000 plus an amount equal to tuition and fees per year ($19,000 plus tuition and fees for PhD students)

-Graduate Teaching Assistantships (TA) at the Department are available to most PhD and thesis based MSc students.
+Graduate Teaching Assistantships (GTA) at the Department are available to most PhD and thesis-based MSc students.
 No separate application or request is required for incoming students.
-Decisions on assistantships and duties are made by the Department; a typical full-time assignment will involve twelve hours per week (averaged over a full 4 month term).
+A typical full-time assignment will involve 12 hours per week (averaged over a full 4 month term, roughly 16 weeks).

-TA funding will normally be offered during the first two years in the (thesis based) MSc program and the first four years in the PhD program.
+GTA funding will normally be offered during the first two years in the (thesis-based) MSc program and the first four years in the PhD program.
 PhD students can apply for a fifth year, but that is not guaranteed.
 Students who transfer from an MSc to a PhD program will usually be offered TA funding during their first five years as a graduate student at the Department.

-Holders of a major scholarship (defined as providing financial support comparable to at least a full time TA) are usually not eligible for a full TA during their tenure of the scholarship, but, depending on the rules of the scholarship, may receive partial TA support (usually a quarter) if desired.
+Holders of a major scholarship are usually not eligible for a full GTA appointment during their tenure of the scholarship, but, depending on the rules of the scholarship, may receive partial GTA support (usually a quarter) if desired.

 For Spring and Summer terms (May through August) there are limited additional opportunities to work as a Marking or Lab Assistant.
-These are not regular TA appointments and not part of the guaranteed funding commitment of the Department.
-However, in some cases, where a supervisor is unable to provide the recommended summer support, they provide a welcome additional source of funding.
+These are not regular GTA appointments and not part of the guaranteed funding commitment of the Department.

 Graduate Research Assistantships

 During the summer months (May, June, July, and August), MSc (thesis-based) and PhD students' financial assistance is usually provided by their supervisors in the form of a Graduate Research Assistantship Fellowship (GRAF).
-For students receiving sufficient support from a scholarship, supervisors may decide not to provide a GRAF.
+For students receiving support from a scholarship, supervisors may decide not to provide a GRAF (or reduce their commitment).

-Some support may also be provided in the form of a Graduate Research Assistantship (GRA), which is an assistantship with assigned research related tasks (similar to a TA as it may not directly relate to the student's own research).
-Such appointments are limited to a combined average (including all concurrent TA appointments) of 12h per week (averaged over the term).
+Some support may also be provided in the form of a Graduate Research Assistantship (GRA), which is an assistantship with assigned research related tasks (similar to a GTA as it may not directly relate to the student's own research).
+Such appointments are limited to a combined average (including all concurrent GTA and GRA appointments) of 12h per week (averaged over the term).

 Currently, the recommended amount of summer support is $7,000 for Canadians or Permanent Residents.

-In particular, for students that satisfy the conditions of their Funding Guarantee (if applicable), the Department will ensure that they receive at least support in line with the Funding Guarantee (from all, including external, sources).
+For students that satisfy the conditions of their Funding Guarantee (if applicable), the Department will ensure that they receive at least the financial support in line with the Funding Guarantee.

 Scholarships and Awards